fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 chartPresent: false
 ---

-The `Vue-FusionCharts` wrapper lets you include FusionCharts in your VueJS projects and adds interactive JavaScript charts and graphs to your VueJS applications.
+The `Vue-FusionCharts` wrapper lets you include FusionCharts in your Vue projects and adds interactive JavaScript charts and graphs to your Vue applications.
 Before we start the installation process of the wrapper, some of the salient features of `Vue-FusionCharts` are:

 * Easily create charts in JavaScript using your Vue code.
 * Can render charts using "props" binding.
 There are more than 50 props that you can use.